-Late on a Saturday afternoon, May 10, 1879, many persons in and around Estherville were startled by a terrific explosion in the sky.
-The earth trembled, china shifted on cupboard shelves, doors and windows jarred, and window panes were broken.
-The explosion was followed by thunderous sounds and the appearance of what seemed a ball of fire, traveling from southwest to the northeast.
+Late on a Saturday afternoon, May 10, 1879, many persons in and near Estherville were startled by a terrific explosion in the sky.
+The earth trembled, china shifted on cupboard shelves, doors and windows jarred, and window panes in at least two houses near Estherville were broken.
+The explosion was followed by thunderous sounds and the appearance of what seemed a ball of fire, traveling from southwest to northeast.
 Three persons north of town, more than half a mile apart, saw dirt fly high into the air.
-A METEOR HAD FALLEN!
+A meteor had fallen.

-Report of its light came from a wide radius, a civil engineer surveying a railroad near Jackson, Minnesota, 15 miles northwest saw the heavenly body emerge, "brilliantly white" from a storm cloud in the west.
+Reports of its flight came from a wide radius.
+A civil engineer surveying a railroad near Jackson, Minnesota, 15 miles northwest, saw the heavenly body emerge, "brilliantly white," from a storm cloud in the west.
 Estimating its height at 40 miles and its speed at three miles per second, he said it seemed to draw portions of the cloud after it.

-Two people crossing the prairie in an open rig near Superior, Iowa, 6 miles west of Estherville, found themselves directly under the mass when it exploded.
+Two people crossing the prairie in an open rig near Superior, six miles west of Estherville, found themselves directly under the mass when it exploded.
 They reported the three large pieces took separate directions, trailing ribbons of vapor which formed a crow's foot in the sky.

-A herdboy near Superior, reported that falling stones had caused his cattle to stampede, and other boys at Four Mile Lake said the placid water had been peppered with small pebbles.
+A herdboy near Superior reported that falling stones had caused the cattle to stampede, and other boys at Four Mile Lake said the placid waters had been peppered with small pebbles.

-The largest piece of the meteor fell in a six-foot hole on the Sever Lee farm two miles north of Estherville.
-On May 11, eight young men of the neighborhood vainly attempted to raise it from the mud and water, where it lay buried 14 feet below the surface.
+The largest piece of the meteor fell in a six foot hole on the Sever Lee farm, two miles north of Estherville.
+On May 11 eight young men of the neighborhood vainly attempted to raise it from the mud and water, where it lay buried 14 feet below the surface.
 Lee's seeming indifference to the meteorite induced the boys to hire a well digger, George Osborn, to raise it.
-Weighing 437 pounds and measuring $27 \times 22-3/4 \times 15$ inches, its "fearfully rough" black surface was broken with a metallic glitter.
+Weighing 437 pounds and measuring 27 by 22 3/4 by 15 inches, its "fearfully rough" black surface was broken with a metallic glitter.

 The lively interest manifest at Estherville led the farm boys to realize the commercial value of the meteorite.
-Loading it into a wagon, they set out across Minnesota, displaying a large sign that read: "I am the Heavenly Meteor.
-I arrived May 10th at 5 o'clock.
-My weight is 437 pounds.
-From whence I came nobody knows, but I am enroute for Chicago!"
+Loading it into a wagon, they set out across Minnesota, displaying on a large placard: "I am the Heavenly Meteor, I arrived May 10th at 5 o'clock, My weight is 431 lbs., From whence I came nobody knows, But I am En Route to Chicago!"

 Hearing that their ownership was being questioned, the boys returned to Estherville, wrapped their treasure in quilts and buried it in Osborn's cornfield.
-Later, feeling secure in their ownership, they moved it to the home of one of the group, Chester Rewey.
+Later, feeling secure in their ownership, they removed it to the home of one of the group, Charles Rewey.

-Charles N. Birge, an attorney from Keokuk, through Lee's temporary default in payment on his farm purchased from a railroad company, made claim to the land.
-On the strength of this, he obtained a writ of attachment on the meteorite which permitted him to take it away from Rewey's farm.
-Later he sold it to the British Museum for a reputedly large sum.
-In the following October, the Lee's were deeded their farm by Birge.
+Charles N. Birge, an attorney of Keokuk, through Lee's temporary default in payment on his farm purchased from a railroad company, made claim to the land.
+On the strength of this he obtained a writ of attachment on the meteorite which permitted him to take it away from Rewey's farm.
+Later he sold it to the British Museum for a sum reputedly large.
+In the following October the Lees were deeded their farm by Birge.